Application guidelines for TIA Postdoc call

 Please read the guidelines for application before applying.

-Book a coaching session and watch the recording of the TIA Postdoc application info session held on March 4th, 2024 from here.
+Watch the recording of the TIA Postdoc application info session from here.

 What is the funding for?